 - Soak tapioca or sabudana in double the amount of water for 4 to 6 hours.

-- Add the soaked tapioca (sabudana) and mix slowly.
+- Add soaked sabudana, mix gently.

 Notes